 The fact that Craig couches his thoughts in the philosophical language of “possibility,” “proposal,” or “model” does not change the fact that he is advocating this model for Christian belief.
-Even if it did, Craig is saying that it is possible that although the Scriptures teach that Jesus “he had to be made like his brothers in every respect” (Heb 2:17b, ESV), that in a fundamental way he actually didn’t become at all like us.
+Even if it did, Craig is saying that it is possible that although the Scriptures teach that Jesus “he had to be made like his brothers in every respect” (Heb 2:17b, ESV, emphasis added), that in a fundamental way he actually didn’t become at all like us.
 My mind is created, finite, and knows external facts because they are impressed upon me.
 Christ’s mind, so says Craig, is uncreated, infinite, and knows all facts as a result of his knowledge of himself.

 Brothers and sisters, don’t be fooled by Dr. Craig’s disingenuous language.
 If he doesn’t believe Neo-Apollinarianism to be true, let him explicitly state that.
 If he is unwilling to do that, then I fail to see how a model that he says “makes perfect sense of the incarnation” should not be considered to be his belief simply because he says “it is only a proposal.”

 The Scriptures teach us that “Like a madman who throws firebrands, arrows, and death is the man who deceives his neighbor and says, ‘I am only joking!’”
 (Prov 26:18-19, ESV) Well, I say “Like a madman who throws firebrands, arrows, and death is the man who deceives his neighbor and says, ‘It was only a proposal!’”